Care of the Hospitalized Adult 4

 The certificate builds upon the foundational knowledge acquired through entry to practice education and the acquisition of entry-to-practice competencies.
 The certificate will equip Nurse Practitioners with the knowledge and tools to confidently assess, diagnose and develop a treatment plan for the acutely ill adult patient, hospitalized with a broad range of conditions, and facilitate a foundation for advanced nursing care of the ill or critically ill patient.

-This 8-week online course consists of 7 weeks of course material; and one week for final short answer exam.
+This 8-week online course consists of 7 weeks of course material and one week for a final short answer exam.
 Participants will focus on the role of the nurse practitioner in acute care hospital settings in the context of managing acute presentations in the following clinical areas: hematology (transfusion medicine and coagulation issues, sepsis, gastrointestinal (surgical issues), management of acute allergic reactions, rheumatology, issues related to mobility, nutrition and swallowing.

 Prerequisites: